 PGP also complies with policies and practices prescribed by its Board of Directors and to practices common in the natural gas industry.
 As the Board of Directors has the authority to set rates, PGP follows GASB-regulated accounting guidance in GASB Statement No. 62, Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements (GASB 62), which provides for the reporting of assets and liabilities consistent with the economic effect of the rate structure.
 Under GASB 62, regulatory assets are recorded to reflect probable future revenues associated with certain costs that are expected to be recovered from customers through the ratemaking process.
-Deferred inflows of resources are expected to be credited to customers through the ratemaking process.
+Deferred inflows of resources are recorded to reflect probable future reductions in revenues associated with amounts that are expected to be credited to customers through the ratemaking process.

-At June 30, 2022 and 2021, PGP's regulatory asset is included in the accompanying statements of net position as regulatory asset - costs recoverable.
+At June 30, 2023 and 2022, PGP's regulatory asset is included in the accompanying statements of net position as regulatory asset - costs recoverable.